frank26080115/OpenMV-Astrophotography-Gear/doc/Main-Algorithm-Development.md

 ![](img/stellarium_predicted_view.png)

 Neither the parser nor Stellarium would be able to generate a true preview of what the camera sensor sees.
 The pixel distances between each star is calibrated using pictures I actually took with the camera.
 Using Polaris as the reference point, the same Python script calculates the vector from Polaris to each star.
-The table is sorted from closest to fartest.
+The table is sorted from closest to farthest.
 The first number is the distance (vector magnitude) in pixel units, the second number is the angle of the vector.

     "HD 5914",         98.867180,  -10.647256,
     "* lam UMi",      479.008301, -118.529852,